ProbShin/Mat-File-Interface/README.md

-# MatIO
+# Studying MatIO
-A free to use project for read and write Matlab mat format using c++.(or python in future)
+A free to use project for read and write Matlab mat format using c++.

 Just include `MatIO.h`, `MatIO.cpp` and use.